brainsum/generator-brainsum-drupal/generators/app/templates/README.md

 ## About

-Drupal 8 startertheme based on core's Classy base theme.
-Build process powered by [Gulp.js 4](https://gulpjs.com/docs/en/getting-started/quick-start) and asset files (sass, css, js) structured, linted and compiled according to Drupal Coding Standards.
+<%= themeName %> based on core's Classy base theme.
+Build process powered
+by [Gulp.js 4](https://gulpjs.com/docs/en/getting-started/quick-start) and asset
+files (sass, css, js) structured, linted and compiled according to Drupal Coding Standards.
 You can equally run build processes by gulp commands or npm scripts.